michaelflorip/michaelflorip/README.md

 ### 😄 Hi, I'm Michael!
 ### 👋 I am a data science enthusiast who enjoys 📊 tackling real-world issues with data-driven solutions, 📈 ~~gambling~~ investing my money in the stock market, and 🏀 playing team sports.

-🐻 I am a student at the University of California, Berkeley, where I am majoring in data science with an emphasis in Economics.
+🐻 I am a student at the University of California, Berkeley, where I am majoring in Data Science with an emphasis in Economics.

 🤝 I believe harnessing the power of data is essential in the effort to creating innovative solutions for the problems in our communities.

 ✏️ My technical coursework has built a strong foundation in data structures, analysis, and machine learning techniques.

 🤔 Currently, I am exploring supervised learning techniques through applications to real-world data.

 📫 Feel free to email me at michaelflorip@berkeley.edu with any questions.

 <!--